-This event is triggered when the page url contains a query parameter (q, s, search, keyword...), i.e. something like https://carlosmdh.es/?q=analytics.
+This event is fired when the url of the page contains a query parameter (q, s, search, keyword...), i.e. something like https://carlosmdh.es/?q=analytics.
 In the configuration you can include up to 10 parameters, all separated by commas.
 To identify the value of the parameter that your website uses to return the results of a query, do a search and identify the parameter that is generated in the url between "?" and "=".
 In my case it is the letter q.

 As in previous cases the view_search_results event is sent with several parameters:

 - search_term.
-The search term used by the user (in the case of my example above it is "analytics".
+The query term used by the user (in the case of my example above it is "analytics".

 - q_[additional-query-parameter].
 In the case of introducing additional parameters that may be useful you can configure the site's query event to capture them.
 We would do this as follows.

-If in the previous case the search results page returns more than one page, and we want to keep track of the results page that the user arrives at, we could find a url of the following type https://carlosmdh.es/?q=analytics&page=2.
+If in the previous case the search results page returns more than one page, and we want to track the results page that the user arrives at, we could find ourselves with a url of the following type https://carlosmdh.es/?q=analytics&page=2.
 In this case, we have an additional parameter (page), which we must include in the second field of the configuration as "page" (without the inverted commas).
-This way Google Analytics 4 will capture the value of this parameter.
+This way Google Analytics 4 will capture the value of that parameter.
 As before, we can include up to 10 additional parameters.